MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

   - D365CE
   - D365CE
 ---
-# Import contacts
+# Import data

-Whether your contacts are stored in an email program, a spreadsheet, or on your phone, here’s how to import them so you have all your business contact information in PowesApps
+Whether your data is stored in a spreadsheet, on your phone, or in an email program here’s how to import the data in to PowesApps.
+For example, you may want to import your customer contact list from an Excel spreadsheet into PowerApps so you can keep track of all your customer information in one place.

 ## Step 1: Get your import file ready
-First, you export your contacts into a Excel file.
-These file formats are supported are Excel **.xlsx** or **.xml**.
+First, you export your data into a Excel file.
+These file formats are supported:
+ - Excel Workbook (.xlsx)
+ - Comma-separated values (.csv)

 The maximum file size allowed for .zip files is 32 MB.
 For the other file formats, the maximum file size allowed is 8 MB.

-### Export contacts from an email program
+### Export data from an email program

-1. Export the contacts into a comma separated values file (.csv).
+1. Export your data into a comma separated values file (.csv).

      To find specific steps to export contacts from your email program, open the program’s Help, and search for “export.”
 Look for topics that include “exporting contacts” or “exporting your address book” or “export wizard” in the title.

 2. Save the file in a location where you can find it easily later.

-### Export contacts from a spreadsheet
+### Export data from a spreadsheet

 1. Open the spreadsheet.